Oman’s Government-owned Oman Oil and ORPIC will merge their ‘downstream businesses’, effectively from 2nd December 2018.

 This merger is intended to be phase one to integrate their entire businesses.
 The CEO of the combined company will be Musab Abdullah al Mahruqi, he was previously the CEO of ORPIC from April 2010-Dec 2016 and is currently on the Board of Directors with PDO, Oman’s Oil Exploration business.
 Continue reading “Oman Oil and ORPIC will Merge”

-Uber may not be in Oman – but the Middle-East’s own Careem Taxi is.
-Careem had started in Muscat in May 2017 but stopped at the request of Oman’s government; as Careem must have obtained a licence to operate it was presumably stopped as a result of private sector concerns.
+Uber may not be in Oman, yet, – but the Middle-East’s own Careem Taxi is.
+Careem had started in Muscat in May 2017 but stopped at the request of Oman’s government.
+As Careem must have obtained a licence, at that time, to operate it was presumably stopped as a result of private sector concerns.

 The new Careem service will use Marhaba Taxis which currently operate in Muscat (part of the Omani Ingenuity Technologies L.L.C/Suhail Bahwan Group), as the Careem fleet vehicles.
-Careem’s fares will start at OMR1.250; which Careem say is “in line with regular taxis” (I wonder is they have ever used the orange and white taxis which stary at Rial Omani 0.100).
+Careem’s fares will start at OMR1.250; which Careem say is “in line with regular taxis” (I wonder if they have ever used the orange and white taxis which start at Rial Omani 0.100).

-Careem intends to operate in all major towns in Oman (presumably through Marhaba) ; I guess this will mean Suhar, Buraymi, Ibri, Nizwa and Salalah and Sur (the hometown of Suhail Bahwan).
+Careem intends to operate in all major towns in Oman (presumably also through Marhaba); I guess this will mean Suhar, Buraymi, Ibri, Nizwa and Salalah and Sur (the hometown of Suhail Bahwan).

 To use Careem, download their app from iTunes and Google Play.
 The Careem apps interface may not be 100% informative or intuitive and unfortunately the same can be said about Marhaba.